ShiverPurple/Occupy-Worlds-Policy/PrivacyPolicy.md

 I may employ third-party companies and individuals due to the following reasons:

-*   To facilitate our Service;
+*   To facilitate the operation of this Application;
-*   To provide the Service on our behalf;
+*   To provide services on my behalf;
-*   To perform Service-related services; or
+*   To perform support-related services; or
-*   To assist us in analyzing how our Service is used.
+*   To assist us in analyzing how our Application is used.

 I want to inform users of this Application that these third parties have access to their Personal Information.
 The reason is to perform the tasks assigned to them on my behalf.
 However, they are obligated not to disclose or use the information for any other purpose on my behalf.